Frequently Asked Questions

 Donations to The Giving Campaign go directly to the schools and support key programs such as librarians, counselors, teacher’s aides, technology, art, music, professional development, innovation and strategic planning.
 The Endowment Fund, a long-term, stable source of funding, provides an annual distribution (5% of the corpus) that also supports essential programs.

 It’s important to donate to both The Giving Campaign and the Endowment Fund.
-The Giving Campaign provides immediate funding for essential District programs, and the Endowment Fund, in addition to funding core program, also provides long-term financial stability for our schools.
+The Giving Campaign provides immediate funding for essential District programs, and the Endowment Fund, in addition to funding core programs, also provides long-term financial stability for our schools.
 Distributions from the Endowment Fund have grown to nearly $300,000 per year, and will continue to grow as the Endowment corpus grows.
-The stronger the Endowment is, the better Piedmont can keep pace with changing economics and deliver excellence in education.
+The stronger the Endowment, the better Piedmont can keep pace with changing economics and deliver excellence in education.

 Spring Fling is our fundraiser for Piedmont Elementary schools.
 Both Spring Fling and The Giving Campaign raise funds to help our Elementary schools and we encourage parents to participate in both.

 PEF funds “staff” — teachers and ongoing program at all six schools.
 Parents’ Clubs and support groups fund “stuff” — site-specific projects like technology, student activities, capital needs, classroom materials, teacher support, etc. PEF funding impacts every Piedmont student and all six schools.
 Unlike Parent Clubs whose members are parents of students at a specific school, PEF’s volunteers and donors are both current K-12 parents from all schools and community members whose children are no longer in school.
-All have in common a strong commitment to supporting excellent schools at the heart of our community.
+We all understand that in order for any school to thrive, the district must thrive.
+And, a strong commitment to supporting excellent schools is at the heart of our community.

 While the two campaigns are separate, they are both working to improve our schools and PEF fully endorses Measure H1.
 The bond focuses on improving educational facilities and equipment while modernizing and repairing our deteriorating schools.
 The Giving Campaign focuses on raising the funds needed for academic programs and staff.